-- 7 DC Equipment Ground Terminal this connection is used to tie the exposed chassis of the inverter to the DC grounding system.
-This terminal accepts CU/AL conductors from #14 to #2 AWG (2.1 to 33.6 mm2). - 8 AC Entry/Exit Connections two 3/4" knockouts provided with cable-clamp strain reliefs to accommodate and secure the AC input and output field wiring. - 9 Intake Air Vents ventilation openings to pull in air to help keep the inverter cool for peak performance.
-The intake air vents are located on the front side and at the front on the right side; see Figure 2-3 for the locations of the air vents. - Positive DC Terminal (red) provides a 360 degree connection point for the positive (+) cable from the battery bank; consists of a 5/16-18 x 5/8" bolt with a Kep or Flange nut that holds the battery cable to the DC terminal. - Negative DC Terminal (black) provides a 360 degree connection point for the negative (-) cable from the battery bank; consists of a 5/16-18 x 5/8" bolt with a Kep or Flange nut that holds the battery cable to the DC terminal. - (12) Mounting Flange used to secure the inverter to a shelf or to a wall.
+DC Equipment Ground Terminal - this connection is used to tie the exposed chassis of the inverter to the DC grounding system.
+This terminal accepts CU/AL conductors from #14 to #2 AWG (2.1 to 33.6 mm).

+AC Entry/Exit Connections - two 3/4" knockouts provided with cable-clamp strain reliefs to accommodate and secure the AC input and output field wiring.

+Intake Air Vents - ventilation openings to pull in air to help keep the inverter cool for peak performance.
+The intake air vents are located on the front side and at the front on the right side; also see Figure 2-3 for the location of the air vents.

+Positive DC Terminal - provides a 360 degree connection point for the positive (+) cable from the battery bank; consists of a 5/16-18 bolt with a Kep or Flange nut that holds the battery cable to the DC terminal.

+Negative DC Terminal - provides a 360 degree connection point for the negative (-) cable from the battery bank; consists of a 5/16-18 bolt with a Kep or Flange nut that holds the battery cable to the DC terminal.

+Mounting Flange - used to secure the inverter to a shelf or wall.